 Note: The children's play area is locked 45 mins before the main park.

 The park enters the annual Yorkshire In Bloom Awards in summer.
 In 2011 and 2013 it was awarded a Silver-Gilt and in 2012, and 2016 a Gold award.
-In 2014 Homestead Park was awarded Gold and a Special Certificate of Achievement for a floral bedding display commemorating the centenary of World War 1.
+In 2014 Homestead Park was awarded Gold and a Special Certificate of Achievement.
+This was for a floral bedding display commemorating the centenary of World War 1.
 In 2015 the park was awarded Gold and Best in Category for Country Houses, Estates and Parks and Gardens.

 Frequently asked questions